Skip to main content

 3. Raffles (an other gaming activities)

 The following is a general summary of the State of Maryland and Prince George’s County laws for obtaining a permit to conduct a raffle or other gaming activities (bingo, silent auctions, pull tabs, etc.) The County refers to these activities as a Benefit Performance.
 The term raffle refers to one or more drawings from a single series of chances sold by means of chance tickets.
-More information can be found here.
 Guidelines include the following:

 a) A raffle may be conducted by a charitable foundation that: